Book: J

 1. Seclusion used for punitive purposes; as a therapeutic or educational intervention; for staff convenience; or to control challenging behavior.

-2. Seclusion used solely to prevent property destruction or disruption of the environment in the absence of a risk of injury.
+2. Seclusion used solely to prevent property destruction or disruption of the environment in the absence of an imminent risk of serious physical injury.

 C. Monitoring Students in Seclusion